-Dr. Miron-Shatz is CEO and co-founder of the startup Buddy&Soul, a digital platform for personal development and patient engagement.
+Dr. Miron-Shatz was CEO and co-founder of the startup Buddy&Soul, a digital platform for personal development and patient engagement.
 Buddy&Soul was part of the IBM Alpha Zone Accelerator.

-Buddy&Soul offers modular support for patients and people in general, which they can use in their own time.
-Users can choose which circle of support to address when.
-Based on Dr. Miron-Shatz’s academic and industry experience, the Buddy&Soul interventions are engaging, and rely on CBT, motivational interviewing, and positive psychology.
+Buddy&Soul offered modular support for patients and people in general, which they could use in their own time.
+Users could choose which circle of support to address when.
+Based on Dr. Miron-Shatz’s academic and industry experience, the Buddy&Soul interventions were engaging, and relied on CBT, motivational interviewing, and positive psychology.

-Importantly, at no point do the interventions override or suggest the need to override medical advice.
-Rather, they offer the means for actively engaging in information search and deliberation around one’s medical condition.
-This allows for increased patient participation in their care.
-The interventions are delivered in four tiers (a large assortment for patients to choose from, while a suggested path is also offered, to facilitate choice and provide direction).
+Importantly, at no point did the interventions override or suggest the need to override medical advice.
+Rather, they offered the means for actively engaging in information search and deliberation around one’s medical condition.
+This allowed for increased patient participation in their care.
+The interventions were delivered in four tiers (a large assortment for patients to choose from, while a suggested path was also offered, to facilitate choice and provide direction).

 Accordingly, the first layer of support offered is around medical conditions, in a cluster of three eCourses designed for patients:

-Following are three expanding layers of support and e-courses offered to people and patients:
+Following are three expanding layers of support and e-courses that were offered to people and patients.

 Tools and skills for initiating and maintaining lifestyle changes.
 This is the C (capabilities) part of the COM-B model, allowing people to carry out the desired changes in their life.
 Specifically, Buddy&Soul offers eCourses on habit formation and willpower, both crucial elements in adhering to medication regimens, as well as to ameliorative lifestyle interventions around physical activity, nutrition, and more.